zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 You know that really popular blogging platform where people post cat gifs?
 Wouldn't it be cool to see how that works?

-In this lab, you'll be filling in your own HTML elements and attributes to modify a Tumblr-like website.
+In this lab, you'll be filling in your own HTML elements and attributes to modify a Tumblr-like website!

 ## What is HTML?